isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 53. The second aspect I wish to speak about is manpower development – a point touched on by Mr de Souza, Mr Zhulkarnain, Ms Nadia, and Mr Thomas.

 {:start="54"}
 54. As Members have recognised, technology is an enabler, which helps our law firms and lawyers to work more efficiently and effectively.
-But it cannot replace human beings.
-It cannot replace the human lawyers.
+But it cannot replace human beings; it cannot replace the human lawyers.

 {:start="55"}
 55. For example, in family and criminal cases, we are dealing with a range of emotions.
 It is not just the legal considerations or what the law might say but what are those special peculiar idiosyncrasies and emotions that go behind each decision that might be made, particularly in family and criminal matters.